just-oblivious/swimpeek/README.md

 ## Usage

-1. Download the contents of a Swimlane tenant to a JSON-file:
+1. Download the contents of a Swimlane tenant to a JSON file:
     ```sh
     swimpeek dump
     ```